Master the Art of Seasoning: The Ultimate All-Purpose Beef Dry Rub

 Serving Ideas

-- Whole Chicken: Rub a whole chicken inside and out with the dry rub before roasting it to golden perfection.
-The combination of spices will permeate the meat, resulting in a crispy, flavorful skin and moist, tender flesh.
+- Whole Chicken: Rub inside and out before roasting for a crispy, flavorful skin and juicy meat.

 Conclusion